goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 1.9 Stay within the test: Minimize external helpers and abstractions

-:white_check_mark: **Do:** By now, it’s probably obvious that I’m advocating for dead-simple tests: The team can’t afford another software project that demands a mental effort to understand the code.
-Michael Lync explains this in his great post:

-    Good production code is well-factored; good test code is obvious…When you write a test, think about the next developer who will see the test break.
-They don’t want to read your entire test suite, and they certainly don’t want to read a whole inheritance tree of test utilities.

-Let the reader get the whole story without leaving the test, minimize utils, hooks, or any external effect on a test case.
+:white_check_mark: **Do:** Let the reader get the whole story without leaving the test, minimize utils, hooks, or any external effect on a test case.
 Too many repetitions and copy-pasting?
 OK, a test can leave with one external helper and stay obvious.
 But when it grows to three and four helpers and hooks it implies that it a complex structure is slowly forming

+By now, it’s probably obvious that I’m advocating for dead-simple tests: The team can’t afford another software project that demands a mental effort to understand the code.
+Michael Lync explains this in his great post ['Why Good Developers Write Bad Unit Tests'](Why Good Developers Write Bad Unit Tests):

+> Good production code is well-factored; good test code is obvious…When you write a test, think about the next developer who will see the test break.
+They don’t want to read your entire test suite, and they certainly don’t want to read a whole inheritance tree of test utilities.

 <br/>